Building a Transport Package: The Right Way

 assets/mycomponents/example/

 directory.
 This directory contains all the files that are part of the Example project.
-Look at the Example files in the Manager.
+Look at the Example objects in the Manager.
 You should see all the Resources and Elements.
 The Elements will be under the Example category. - Go back to the MyComponent UI (preview the MyComponent Resource again if you've closed it).
 Select the "ExportObjects" radio option and then click on the "Submit" button.
 Scroll down and look at the log to see what ExportObjects did.

 - In the project directory, you can now look in the